Skip to main content

 The Portrait

-Sushi Nakamura operates out of a Roppongi address in Minato City , one of Tokyo's most hotel-dense and internationally connected neighbourhoods.
+Sushi Nakamura operates out of a Roppongi address in Minato City, one of Tokyo's most hotel-dense and internationally connected neighbourhoods.
 The location matters if you are arriving from central Tokyo or staying nearby: Roppongi puts you within easy reach of the counter without requiring the deeper navigational commitment that some of Tokyo's leading sushi rooms demand.
-Chef Masanori Nakamura helms the kitchen, and the venue runs a dinner-only format, open Tuesday through Saturday from 6 to 11 pm, closed Sunday.
+Chef Masanori Nakamura helms the kitchen, the venue runs a dinner-only format, open Tuesday through Saturday from 6 to 11 pm, closed Sunday.

 That dinner-only format is the first thing to understand when planning around this venue.
 Unlike some Tokyo sushi counters that offer a separate, often shorter and more affordable lunch service, Sushi Nakamura runs a single session per evening.
 This has implications for how you approach it.
-You are not choosing between a lunchtime quick version and an evening full experience , the counter gives you one format, one sitting window, and that is the entirety of what is on offer.
-For a special occasion or a business dinner, the evening-only positioning actually works in your favour: the room is built for that pace, and you are not competing with a lunchtime crowd looking for speed.
+You are not choosing between a lunchtime quick version and an evening full experience, the counter gives you one format, one sitting window, that is the entirety of what is on offer.
+For a special occasion or a business dinner, the evening-only positioning actually works in your favour: the room is built for that pace, you are not competing with a lunchtime crowd looking for speed.

 On the OAD trajectory, the shift from #294 in 2024 to #359 in 2025 is worth noting without over-reading.
 Rankings at this level fluctuate within a band; what matters is that Nakamura has appeared on OAD's Japan list across three consecutive years, earning a Highly Recommended designation in 2023 before entering the ranked list.
-That kind of sustained recognition from a peer-voting system , OAD is driven by professional industry votes , signals consistent kitchen output rather than a single strong year.
+That kind of sustained recognition from a peer-voting system, OAD is driven by professional industry votes, signals consistent kitchen output rather than a single strong year.

-For the reader deciding whether to book: if you are in Tokyo for a short trip and want a sushi counter that has demonstrated sustained quality, sits in a convenient neighbourhood, and does not currently carry the booking difficulty of the very top-tier Tokyo sushi rooms, Sushi Nakamura belongs on a short list.
-It is a stronger case for a date night or celebration dinner than a casual drop-in , the dinner-only hours and 6 pm start set a deliberate tone.
+For the reader deciding whether to book: if you are in Tokyo for a short trip and want a sushi counter that has demonstrated sustained quality, sits in a convenient neighbourhood, does not currently carry the booking difficulty of the very top-tier Tokyo sushi rooms, Sushi Nakamura belongs on a short list.
+It is a stronger case for a date night or celebration dinner than a casual drop-in, the dinner-only hours and 6 pm start set a deliberate tone.
 Compare it against Harutaka or Sukiyabashi Jiro Roppongiten before committing: both carry higher OAD positions but also harder booking windows and, in most cases, higher price expectations.

 For other high-calibre sushi in Tokyo, Sushi Kanesaka and Edomae Sushi Hanabusa are worth cross-referencing depending on your preferred neighbourhood and price point.
 If your trip extends beyond Tokyo, the same level of serious dining research applies to HAJIME in Osaka, Gion Sasaki in Kyoto, and Goh in Fukuoka.
 For sushi at a comparable level in the wider region, Sushi Shikon in Hong Kong and Shoukouwa in Singapore offer useful benchmarks.